-- 2. Air Quality: The Birchwood Airport is not located in an air quality non-attainment or maintenance area for National Ambient Air Quality Standards.
+- Tribes, the SHPO, and other entities under Section 106 of the National Historic Preservation Act.
+A cultural resource assessment study may also be necessary to document the presence of cultural and historic resources. - 2.
+Air Quality: The Birchwood Airport is not located in an air quality non-attainment or maintenance area for National Ambient Air Quality Standards.
 The NEPA analysis would analyze whether the project could result in an increase in air traffic that would result in emissions that would exceed one or more of the National Ambient Air Quality Standards.
 The project, as proposed, could result in an increase in air traffic.
 However, at this time, that increase is not expected to have an adverse impact on air quality in the surrounding area. - 3.
-Anadromous Fish Streams and Essential Fish Habitat: No impact is anticipated. - 4.
-Floodplain and Regulatory Floodway: A review of the FEMA Flood Insurance Rate Map indicated that mapped floodplains are present near the airport but not in the proposed development areas.
-No impact is anticipated. - 5.
+Anadromous Fish Streams and Essential Fish Habitat: Consultation with ADF&G will be required for any development or obstruction removal that could impact essential fish habitat in Fish Creek and Fire Creek.
+In addition, future projects will need to incorporate the MOA's stream setback requirements (50 feet from the ordinary high water mark) will need to be considered prior to removal of obstructions or ground disturbance near the Fish or Fire Creeks. - 4.
+Floodplain and Regulatory Floodway: An MOA flood hazard permit may be required for future development in or near the mapped floodway of Fish Creek. - 5.
 Hazardous Waste: Land acquired will be subject to an Environmental Site Assessment investigation in order to determine if hazardous waste or contaminated sites are present. - 6.
 Migratory Birds and Eagles' Nests: This alternative includes the most impact of any alternative for clearing for obstruction removal and future development.
 Clearing operations may adversely affect migratory birds and remove the nesting habitat for eagles.
 Clearing will not be permitted within 660 feet of a known eagle's nest and will follow the USFWS Recommended Time Periods to Avoid Vegetation Clearing in the Southcentral Region.
 Vegetation clearing should not occur between May 1st and July 15th. - 7.
 Noise: Per the FAA Environmental Desk Reference for Airport Actions (2015), a noise analysis may be required for actions involving a new airport location, a new runway, a major runway extension, or runway strengthening; or when annual operations exceed 90,000 propeller operations or 700 jet operations, and the project would result in a change in operations.
 Under Alternative 4, the new runway location may require that a noise study be performed to analyze the impact of aviation noise on the neighboring community. - 8.
 Wetlands and Other Waters of the United States: As discussed in the Environmental Overview, seasonally saturated forested and scrub/shrub emergent wetlands were identified on the southwestern edge of the airport property.
 This alternative is anticipated to impact wetlands.
 A field delineation of existing wetlands in and around each project will be required.
 A USACE wetland permit will be needed for the development of each component project that impacts a delineated wetland.